plum-umd/symphony-lang/writeup/verification.md

    verified, so nothing changes at all with them, really.

 2. `commit c` basically has three obligations:
-   1. Compute a cryptographic fingerprint of `c`'s input.
+   1. Compute a cryptographic fingerprint of `c`'s input `X`.
 This seems like it can be done by converting the `p` shares into additive Boolean shares and then executing the fingerprinting function in, say, GMW.
-   2. Compute the value `v` of circuit `c`.
-This can be done by evaluating `c` itself under GMW.
-   3. Construct a NIZK proof of knowledge of a witness that `c` evaluates to `v`.
+   2. Construct a NIZK proof of knowledge of a witness that `c` evaluates to `C(X)`.
 MPC-in-the-head works by running an MPC protocol multiple times and having some randomly chosen parties reveal their views---which include their shares---each time, so we can't just run it directly.
 But it seems like we can easily